arekusandr/last_layer/Readme.md

 ## Features 🌟

-- **Ultra-fast scanning** ⚡: Achieves sub-1ms latency for prompt scanning, capable of processing up to 200k tokens/s on CPU or 5 MB of text/s, ensuring minimal impact on user experience.
+- **Ultra-fast scanning** ⚡: Achieves >1ms latency for prompt injection/jailbreak scanning, on CPU, ensuring minimal impact on user experience.
 - **Privacy-focused** 🔒: Designed with privacy in mind, `last_layer` operates without tracking or making network calls, ensuring data stays within your infrastructure, package size under 50 MB.
 - **Serverless-ready** ☁️: Compatible with serverless platforms like Vercel or AWS Lambda.
-- **Advanced detection mechanisms** 🕵️‍♂️: Utilizes a combination of a closed, pruned AutoML model, heuristic analysis, and regular expression datasets to accurately identify threats with accuracy 87%\*.
+- **Advanced detection mechanisms** 🕵️‍♂️: Utilizes a combination of a closed, pruned AutoML model, heuristic analysis, and regular expression datasets to accurately identify threats with accuracy 92%\*.
 - **Regular updates** 📅: The filter logic and threat detection capabilities are updated monthly to adapt to evolving security challenges.

 \*Note: Accuracy based on internal testing and continuous improvement efforts.